First Steps

 • Evidence can be attached — test results, benchmarks, user feedback.
 Evidence has an expiry date.

-• R_eff (trust score) is computed — based on evidence quality.
-Expired evidence degrades the score.
+• R_eff (trust score) is computed — based on evidence quality and claim status.
+Expired evidence and failed claims degrade the score.

-• Stale decisions surface/q-status and quint-code board show what needs review
+• Stale decisions surface/h-status and haft board show what needs review

 See your project at a glance